 by Christine Sine

-The day of Pentecost is June 9th this year and it is rapidly approaching.
+The day of Pentecost is May 31st this year and it is rapidly approaching.
 Each year I like to update my resource list with new and fresh ideas.
 I also like to write a new prayer periodically that captures something of my own response to the day.
 The prayer above is from 2015 but has been the most popular of my Pentecost prayers.
 Here is my prayer for 2016.
-(I am still working on one for 2019)

 As you can imagine my resource list grows longer each year.
 Enjoy this year’s update, share it with your friends and let me know if you have other creative ideas that should be added to the list.